-All the major carriers in the US have already launched 5G networks and are working hard to expand them across the country.
-Some are relying more on millimeter wave (mmWave) technology for higher speeds, while others favor the use of low-band spectrums for better coverage.
-In this post, we take a look at all the 5G cities in the US by carrier and talk a bit about speeds, frequencies, and more.
+All the major US carriers have already launched 5G networks and are working hard to expand nationwide.
+Some rely on millimeter-wave (mmWave) technology for higher speeds, while others favor lower-band spectrums for better coverage.
+This post looks at all the 5G cities in the US by carrier and talks a bit about speeds, frequencies, and more.

 Also read: The best 5G phones you can buy right now